Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

 To integrate these equations, we impose a surface boundary condition on the pressure:

 where we adopt a surface optical depth of $\tau_{\rm s} = 2/3$.
-Since temperature is not included in this model, we cannot use opacity tables that depend on temperature, density, and metallicity \citep[e.g.,][]{Iglesias1996}.
-Instead, we assume a constant opacity $\kappa_{\rm s} = 0.34\,{\rm cm}^2\,{\rm g}^{-1}$, representative of electron scattering in fully ionized hydrogen.
+Because temperature is not included in the polytropic model, opacity tables that depend on temperature, density, and metallicity cannot be employed \citep[e.g.,][]{Iglesias1996}.
+We therefore assume a constant opacity $\kappa_{\rm s} = 0.34\,{\rm cm}^2\,{\rm g}^{-1}$, corresponding to electron scattering in fully ionized hydrogen.
 The surface gravity is given by $g = GM_*/R_*^2$, and hence the surface pressure scales as $P_{\rm s} \propto R_*^{-2}$.